arvidn/libtorrent/docs/manual.rst

 listen on multiple interfaces (typically 0.0.0.0 and ::).
 This means that if your IPv6 interface doesn't work, you may still see a listen_failed_alert_, even though the IPv4 port succeeded.

-The ``flags`` parameter can either be 0 or ``session::listen_reuse_address``, which will set the reuse address socket option on the listen socket(s).
-By default, the listen socket does not use reuse address.
-If you're running a service that needs to run on a specific port no matter if it's in use, set this flag.

 If you're also starting the DHT, it is a good idea to do that after you've called ``listen_on()``, since the default listen port for the DHT is the same as the tcp